amolghodake1714/-Sales-Performance-Dashboard-Excel-/README.md

 ## 🧑‍💼 Use Case

-This dashboard is ideal for:
+This dashboard can be used by:

-- Sales Managers
+- Managers for quick business reviews
-- Regional Team Leaders
-- Performance Analysts
+- Analysts to present data stories

 It simplifies data interpretation and supports decision-making by presenting clean, interactive insights.

 ## 🛠️ Technologies Used

-- Microsoft Excel
+- Microsoft Excel (Pivot Tables, Charts, Slicers, Conditional Formatting)
-  - Pivot Tables
-  - Charts (Column, Pie, etc.)
-  - Conditional Formatting
+  - Data Cleaning and Transformation
+  - Dashboard designing principles
-  - Slicers
+  - KPI Metric Design
-  - Macros (VBA)

 ## 📌 Example Metrics Tracked